asyncapi/website/pages/docs/migration/migrating-to-v3.md

 In v3, the two operations are completely removed and replaced with an `action` property, that explicitly says what you (the application) do.
 Nothing about `others` and different perspectives to take into account.

-For more information about this publish and subscribe confusion here are some more reading materials:
+For more information about this publish and subscribe confusion, here are some more reading materials:
 - Fran Méndez's [Proposal to solve publish/subscribe confusion](https://github.com/asyncapi/spec/issues/618)
 - Nic Townsend's blog post [Demystifying the Semantics of Publish and Subscribe](https://www.asyncapi.com/blog/publish-subscribe-semantics)